MarceliRozak/MarceliRozak/README.md

 ### Hi there 👋
+- I'm a second year high school student
+- 🌱 I’m currently learning Python
+- ⚡ Fun fact: I have no idea how to code
+- 💬 Ask me about anything

 <!--
 **MarceliRozak/MarceliRozak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.